-When you are installing your fan, you should make sure that no part of the fan blades or your entire fan is closer than 7 feet from the floor.
-That’s the best way to make your fan safe from inadvertent contact with the fan.
+When you are installing your fan, you should make sure that no part of the fan blades or the entire fan is less than 7 feet from the floor.
+That’s the best way to ensure people don’t make inadvertent contact with the fan.
 You can maximize the downward air movement when the fan blades are set around 8 or 9 feet from the floor.
 If your ceiling is too high, then you can set it to the best height you find fit.

-For ceilings that are lower than 8 feet from the floor, home owners can opt for low-profile fan models.
+For ceilings that are lower than 8 feet from the floor, homeowners can opt for low-profile fan models.
 Fan blades should also be at least 18 inches from the walls.
-If you intend to install fans for commercial use, make sure they are above 10 feet from the floor.
+If you intend to install fans for commercial use, make sure they are at least 10 feet from the floor.